mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is transfer learning ?

 A deep learning model trained on a specific task (a pre-trained model) can be reused for different problem in the same domain even if the amount of data is not that huge.

+#### How to choose embedding size in an Embedding layer?

+The rule of thumb for determining the embedding size is the cardinality size divided by 2, but no bigger than 50.
+Let's say that you have one categorical variable with $k$ categories (levels).
+Then embedding size is decided based on ` min(50, (k+1)//2)`.